PrakashGavel/lucrypto/README.md

 npm install react-icons

-## used coingecko api for real time data of Cryptocurrencies.
+## used coingecko api for real time data of Cryptocurrency.